hatedabamboo/notes.hatedabamboo.me/src/posts/hidden-files-in-s3-bucket.md

 {'ResponseMetadata': {'RequestId': '[REDACTED]', 'HostId': '[REDACTED]', 'HTTPStatusCode': 200, 'HTTPHeaders': {'x-amz-id-2': '[REDACTED]', 'x-amz-request-id': '[REDACTED]', 'date': 'Fri, 25 Oct 2024 10:10:42 GMT', 'content-type': 'application/xml', 'transfer-encoding': 'chunked', 'server': 'AmazonS3'}, 'RetryAttempts': 0}, 'Bucket': 'my-cool-bucket', 'KeyMarker': '', 'UploadIdMarker': '', 'NextKeyMarker': 'archive_2023.tar.gz', 'NextUploadIdMarker': '[REDACTED]', 'MaxUploads': 1000, 'IsTruncated': False, 'Uploads': [{'UploadId': '[REDACTED]', 'Key': 'archive_2023.tar.gz', 'Initiated': datetime.datetime(2023, 12, 21, 12, 1, 22, tzinfo=tzutc()), 'StorageClass': 'STANDARD', 'Owner': {'DisplayName': 'hatedabamboo', 'ID': '[REDACTED]'}, 'Initiator': {'ID': '[REDACTED]', 'DisplayName': 'hatedabamboo'}}]}
 ```

 Well, well, well, what do we have here!
 A strange multipart upload that was created almost a year ago.
-Actually, “strange” isn’t the right word -- it was definitely me who started it, though I have no memory of it whatsoever.
+Actually, "strange" isn't the right word -- it was definitely me who started it, though I have no memory of it whatsoever.
 And it seems it was never completed.

 From this response, we can try to dig up even more information.